 Moroccan food generally has an aromatic taste to it.
 This is from the combination of spices that go into it.

-It is often the case that along with the spices to make the seasoning, you will come across a few other traditional flavours in Moroccan cooking and recipes.
+You will come across a few other traditional flavours in Moroccan cooking and recipes, such as:

 - white pepper